Step 1: Make it

 - Try modifying and animating different built-in images like GIRAFFE and RABBIT.

-- Create your own images from scratch using graph paper to sketch out your designs.
+- Create your own images from scratch using graph paper or our LED planning sheet to sketch out your designs.

 - Make longer animated sequences to tell a story.